 Applying for Life Insurance as a Marijuana User?
 Avoid these Common Mistakes

 Applying for life Insurance as a marijuana user?
 Get all the facts from these life insurance companies before you apply.
 If you are a marijuana user; either medical or recreational, just be sure to get all the facts.

 The Way Life Insurance Companies View, Assess, and Rate Marijuana Usage is Changing...

 Contrary to popular belief, marijuana use does NOT automatically disqualify you from getting life insurance.
 While marijuana use DOES have an impact on the cost of your policy, that does not mean you should forego coverage.

 Not all insurers are the same.
-Each life insurance company has their own guidelines and — as more and more life insurers 'take a fresh look' at how they underwrite marijuana usage — those guidelines are constantly changing.
+Each life insurance company has its own guidelines and — as more and more life insurers 'take a fresh look' at how they underwrite marijuana usage — those guidelines are constantly changing.